viktorika/jitfusion/README.md

 # Tools

-* athena：An execution engine utilizing DSL in combination with JITFusion.
+* athena：An execution engine utilizing DSL in combination with jitfusion.
 You can find more details in the athena directory. https://github.com/viktorika/jitfusion/tree/main/athena